fstone-codes/triply/README.md

     -   [ ] Perform comprehensive endpoint testing
     -   [ ] Clean up backend files (check in chatGPT)
         -   Use day.js to validate dates/times (implemented for itineraries controller already)
+    -   [ ] Connect the Dashboard to the backend:
+        -   Fetch and display user trips
+        -   Implement countdown to the first upcoming trip
 -   **Nov 28: Testing and Polishing**
     -   [ ] Test all implemented functionality end-to-end
     -   [ ] Fix bugs or issues with routing, state, or backend logic